Sidruth/FinalYearProject/README.md

 # FinalYearProject
-file dump for our project
+file dump for our project - upper limp (lower elbow) prosthesis - rehab using EEG and EMG signals